 He is also ranked as the most intelligent dog breed in the world time after time.
 With this comes responsibility, in that you need to provide him with exercise and mental stimulation to keep his smart brain happy.
 He is suitable for all families, but you might find him trying to herd young children or smaller animals in the house.

 Border Collies are affectionate with their family.
 They enjoy an evening snuggle in front of the fire with those they are closest to.
 He is a sensitive dog who prefers the company of his own family.
 Rather than living with a sociable family who is continually inviting friends and strangers over to the house.

 This guy is a duck hunter from Germany.
-However, he is also the national dog of France thanks to his pretty pompon haircuts and frolicky nature.
-But, there is more to this guy than his looks, because he also has the brains.
+However, he is also the national dog of France thanks to his pretty pompon haircut and frolicky nature.
+But there is more to this guy than his looks because he also has the brains.
 The Poodle is another smart breed that regularly tops intelligent dog breed lists.

 Bordoodles are loving and gentle dogs when it comes to family time.
 He loves to cuddle up with his human pack.
 And with his fluffy coat, he makes a terrific canine hot water bottle.
 He doesn’t have a favorite family member, but just whoever is up for fussing over him the most.

 He is aloof with strangers, especially ones who come onto his property.
 But thanks to his Poodle genes, he will eventually warm up to them.
 He won’t be too in their face, which is a bonus for those guests who aren’t a fan of doggy hair on their outfits.
 This balance of stranger friendliness makes him approachable and lovable.
 And it creates a positive interaction for all.